francoischalifour/medium-zoom/.github/pull_request_template.md

 <!--
   Thank you for submitting a pull request 🙌
-  This template helps you to create an effective feature report.
+  This template helps you create an effective feature report.
 -->

 <!--